Introduction of Delhi’s Transgender Protection Rules 2025

 At a glance

-The Department of Social Welfare, Government of the National Capital Territory of Delhi notified the Delhi Rules on 10 July 2025, with an aim to provide protection against discrimination to transgender persons and legally recognise their self-perceived gender identity.
+The Department of Social Welfare, government of the National Capital Territory of Delhi notified the Delhi Rules on 10 July 2025, with an aim to provide protection against discrimination to transgender persons and legally recognise their self-perceived gender identity.
 It enables transgender persons to access the same entitlements and benefits, as available to any other person.

 • Identity certificate: Transgender persons can obtain a certificate of identity for their self-perceived gender by submitting an application online or in-person, to the designated authority under the Delhi Rules.
 The identity certificate grants the same recognition as any other proof of identity.
 The Delhi Rules prohibit any medical or physical examination of an applicant during the process of issuance of identity certificate.